-The proposed deck will not create any new traffic impacts and/or driveways to the shared private access.
+The proposed deck will not create any new traffic impacts and/or driveways to the private driveway.
 Therefore, the development will not create a hazardous condition for pedestrian or vehicular traffic.

 3. The proposed development has legal access to public streets and public services are available to serve the development;